michaeltelford/static_site_builder/README.md

 ## Templating

 The default template uses Bootstrap 4.1 to enable a stylish and responsive website design out of the box.

-Custom templates are simple HTML files which include an editable region (inside a `<body>` tag) consisting of the following markdown:
+Custom templates are simply HTML files which include an editable region (inside a `<body>` tag) consisting of the following markdown:

 ```html
 <div id="editable_region"></div>